bignerdranch/expandable-recycler-view/README.md

  Inside your ExpandableRecyclerAdapter, you can create and bind your Parent and Child ViewHolders just as you would create and bind ViewHolders in a normal RecyclerView.

  Then, define a parent object and implement ```ParentObject```.
 It is also best practice to create a separate child object to store any data that you need to display in the child view, but it is not required.
 When you implement ```ParentObject```, you need to create an instance variable, List<Object>, to store all the children of the parent object in.
-It must be type Object.
+The list must be type casted to Object.
 If it is null or empty, no child will be shown.

 ```java
 public class MyCustomParentObject implements ParentObject {